 For each person, writing touches our everyday life in school, our careers, at home, and through email and text messaging.
 As a result, students must learn the proper writing techniques to communicate what they mean to avoid misunderstanding and misrepresentation in their everyday careers and relationships.

-At Integrated Learning Strategies, we not only help our students strengthen and improve the mechanics of their writing, we also create opportunities to teach kids writing can be fun.
-Our methods include writing exercises that help students be creative and write about topics that interest them.
+Handwriting strategies can strengthen and improve the mechanics of a child’s writing.
+Different writing exercises can help students be creative and allows them to write about topics that interest them.
 This way when students are faced with a task of writing on a topic they may not be enthusiastic about, they have the tools needed to complete the task with confidence.

-Each student works with our expert instructors to enhance their writing abilities in many of the following areas:
+Each student can enhance their writing abilities in many of the following areas:

 - Punctuation and Grammar

 As children advance through elementary, junior high, high school, and eventually college, there are so many different writing styles, it’s hard to know what is the correct form.
 Punctuation and grammar can be one of the most difficult techniques to grasp from commas and semicolons to quotation marks and hyphens.
 The truth is, punctuation and grammar can change the meaning of a sentence and determine the work’s validity.
-We teach our students to understand the value of writing mechanics and how they can be used to enhance the integrity of their writing abilities.
+It’s important to teach kids how to understand the value of writing mechanics and how they can be used to enhance the integrity of their writing abilities.

 - Idea Generation

 Have you ever had what is most commonly known as “Writers Block?”
 Many times, we may have already thought of what we want to write, but when we sit down at the computer to type it out, our mind becomes blank.
-With the right questions and techniques, we help our students overcome those writing blocks to discover new ideas, thoughts, and creative topics they can discuss and shape on paper.
+With the right questions and techniques, kids can overcome those writing blocks to discover new ideas, thoughts, and creative topics they can discuss and shape on paper.

 - Writing Organization

 One of the key components of writing is organizing ideas, structuring sentences, and using proper format throughout documents, reports, emails, or other written communications.
-We teach our students how ideas must flow into the next to create fluid and structured sentences.
-In addition, we use personalized prewriting and outlining techniques to improve main ideas, topics, and clear pictures for readers and educators.
+Students can be taught how ideas must flow into the next to create fluid and structured sentences.
+In addition, personalized prewriting and outlining techniques can be incorporated to improve main ideas, topics, and clear pictures for readers and educators.